civican/legisinfo/44-1/bills/C-57/bill_text.md

 provides for the payment by Canada of its share of the expenditures associated with the operation of the institutional and administrative aspects of that Agreement;

-gives the Governor in Council the power to make orders in accordance with that Agreement; and
+gives the Governor in Council the power to make orders in accordance with that Agreement;

+requires the Minister for International Trade to ensure that Canadian companies operating in Ukraine comply with the principles and guidelines referred to in the Agreement; and

 amends certain Acts to give effect to Canada's obligations under that Agreement.